 To be eligible for admission students must meet the admissions criteria listed on the UCI Graduate Division Admissions website.
 Recommended background for the Department of Earth System Science is listed on the Admission section of this site.

-Submit one official transcript for every post-secondary institution you have attended directly to the Department of Earth System Science, see address below:
+Submit one unofficial transcript for every post-secondary institution you have attended directly through the graduate application portal.

-Applications will be reviewed beginning December 1, and admissions will be made on a rolling basis.
+Applications will be reviewed beginning December 1, and admission offers will be made on a rolling basis.
 Applicants are encouraged to apply by December 1 for the best chance of admission.
 The final deadline for applications is March 15.

 The ESS Ph.D. program does not accept students for winter or spring quarter admission.